Best Pinto Bean Soup

-This Pinto Bean Soup recipe transforms your kitchen with the delicious aromas of a simmering, easy, tasty soup.
-It’s simple to make and full of all the smoky, savory flavors you’ve grown to love in traditional soups.
-Serve this homemade vegetarian soup with cornbread or dinner rolls and with a dollop of creamy vegan sour cream and hot sauce.
+This pinto bean soup recipe transforms your kitchen with the delicious aromas of a simmering, easy, tasty soup.
+It’s simple to make and full of all the smoky, savory flavors you’ve grown to love.
+Serve this homemade vegetarian soup with vegan cornbread or dinner rolls and with a dollop of creamy cashew cream and hot sauce.

 Making Pinto Bean Soup Vegan

 I made this pinto bean soup vegan with a Southern flair, by adding smoke sauce to the recipe and, of course, leaving out the meat.
 It was an easy recipe to veganize.

 If you’re looking for nutritious dinner ideas, pinto beans boast a lot of protein (and fiber), meaning this healthy recipe is easily converted to vegetarian.
 My mom grew up in the Missouri Ozarks and she tells me that they ate a lot of beans when she was young.
 It was all they could afford!
 And, in fact, they very seldom had meat like ham and bacon, because they couldn’t afford that either.

 Why This Recipe is a Winner